Danira98/MechaCar_Statistical_Analysis/README.md

   - Lot 3: The variance is approximately 170.29.
 Due to the variance exceeding the 100 pounds per square inch requirement, this manufacturing data does not meet the design specifications.

 ![per lot summary](https://user-images.githubusercontent.com/111034667/210287145-df38391c-9d3a-4b92-8066-ba95cc20a6f7.png)

+## T-Test on Suspension Coils

+For this portion of the analysis, we conducted four different T-Tests.
+We tested our means for the lots together, and each individual lot against the population mean of 1,500 pounds per square inch.
+We are conducting this to find if there is a statistical difference between our values.We are using the following hypothesis for our t-test:

+Null hypothesis(H0): There is no statistical difference between the observed mean and its population mean.
+Alternative hypothesis(H1): There is a statistical difference between the observed mean and its population mean.

+The following are the results of each one of our T-Tests:

+- PSI Mean across all manufacturing lots vs Population Mean:
+We tested the mean of 1498.78 against the population mean of 1500.
+After applying our t-test() function, we found the p-value to be equal to 0.06028.
+Since the p-value is greater than 0.05, there is not enough evidence to reject the null hypothesis.
+Therefore, both means are statistically similar.

+- PSI mean of Lot 1 vs Population Mean:
+We tested the mean of 1500.00 against the population mean of 1500.
+The t-test found the p-value to be equal to 1.
+Since the p-value is greater than 0.05, there is not enough evidence to reject the null hypothesis.
+Therefore, both means are statistically similar.

+- PSI mean of Lot 2 vs Population Mean:
+We tested the mean of 1500.20 against the population mean of 1500.
+The t-test found the p-value to be 0.06072.
+Since the p-value is greater than 0.05, there is not enough evidence to reject the null hypothesis.
+Therefore, both means are statistically similar.

+- PSI mean of Lot 3 vs Population Mean:
+We tested the mean of 1496.14 against the population mean of 1500.
+The t-test found the p-value to be 0.04168.
+Since the p-value is less than 0.05, there is enough evidence to reject the null hypothesis.
+Therefore, both means are statistically different.